VladFalcon/SpringBoot-Rest-Vue/README.md

 # SpringBoot-Rest-VueJS
-An educational project usin Spring Boot and VueJs
+An educational project using Spring Boot and VueJs